July 14, 2025

 But if your show is audio-only, how does it appear on YouTube?
 Simple: the platform automatically creates a static video from your show art for each episode you choose to upload from your feed, like the podcast below.

-What you need to connect your podcast RSS feed to YouTube
+What you need to connect your podcast's RSS feed to your YouTube channel

 • A Google account